Resume¶

 from gmat_sweep.backends.joblib import LocalJoblibPool

-with LocalJoblibPool(workers=4) as pool:
+with LocalJoblibPool(max_workers=4) as pool:

 df = (